easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 but may also arise from improper placement or a failure to fully inflate the cuff.
 Large leaks can lead to inadequate ventilation.
-The engine models endotracheal tube leaks by varying a resistance based on severity in the manner previously described and shown in Figure 5.
+The engine models endotracheal tube leaks by varying a resistance based on severity in the manner previously described and shown in @figureref {AnesthesiaLeakResistance}.

 #### Y-Piece Disconnect

 The most common disconnection site is at the Y-piece @cite roth2007anesthesia @cite Morgan2006Clinical .
-The engine models endotracheal tube leaks by varying a resistance based on the severity in the manner previously described and shown in Figure 5.
+The engine models endotracheal tube leaks by varying a resistance based on the severity in the manner previously described and shown in @figureref {AnesthesiaLeakResistance}.
 In the case of both a tube and Y-piece leak, the severities are combined and limited to a total value of one.

 ### Valve Leaks